 Use the following procedure for an engine with Fuel Pro filters.

-1. Remove the vent cap from the top of the filter by turning counterclockwise.
+1. Remove the vent cap from the top of the filter by turning counter-clockwise.
 Fill the cover full of clean fuel.
-After making sure the O-ring seal is installed on the vent plug, reinstall the plug and tighten by hand only.

 To avoid cover or vent dap damage, do not use tools to tighten the vent cap.